 • Non-binary people, which includes those who don’t define themselves as strictly male or female

 Challenges regarding menopause can become particularly complicated for LGBTQIA+ communities.
 Physical and emotional symptoms can become more extreme.
 Mentally, LGBTQIA+ people can face significant emotional stress when experiencing menopause.
 For some, it may serve as a reminder of a gender with which they no longer identify.
-Some gender-reassignment surgeries also can trigger surgically induced menopause, which carries some serious risks, including increased overall mortality rate and increased rates of pulmonary and colorectal cancer, coronary disease, stroke, cognitive impairment, Parkinson’s disease, psychiatric disorders, osteoporosis, and sexual dysfunction.

 How does menopause affect work?

-Menopause can have a dramatic impact in the workplace.
-Beyond the symptoms described above, those experiencing menopause face significant obstacles just to find the medical help they need.
-According to a study of over 400 women between the ages of 50 and 59 by AARP, 42 percent said they never discussed menopause with a healthcare provider.
-The study went on to show that only about 20 percent of women received a referral to a menopause specialist.
-Finally, the Mayo Clinic studied 183 medical residents and found that while about 94 percent said menopause training was important or very important, only about seven percent felt adequately trained.
+According to a study of over 400 women between the age of 50 and 59 by AARP, 42% said they never discussed menopause with a healthcare provider.
+The research went on to show that only about 20% of women received a referral to a specialist.
+Finally, the Mayo Clinic studied 183 medical residents and found that while about 94% said menopause training was important or very important, only about 7% felt adequately trained.

-1. Turnover
+Turnover

 In particular, women in the workplace already face considerable challenges, even without those associated with menopause.
 For starters, women face unequal pay.
 They also face career setbacks when they leave the workplace to start and raise families.
 Women facing menopause often also care for others (e.g., children, parents), leaving little time to prioritize themselves.
 Not surprisingly, many simply choose to leave their jobs or the workforce altogether during menopause.
-A recent study on menopause and work noted that 17% of women surveyed quit a job or considered quitting due to menopause symptoms.
+A recent study on menopause and work noted that 17% of women surveyed quit a job or considered quitting due to symptoms.

-1. Productivity losses
+Productivity losses

-How do you talk about menopause at work?
+How to talk about menopause at work

 • They may feel embarrassed or uncomfortable discussing their experience with you.
 If so, suggest someone with whom they might feel more comfortable